A venture studio for young builders · NYC

 What kinds of projects do builders work on?

 Real ones, calibrated to the builder.
-Examples we've seen or expect: a pollinator garden in a pocket park, a bilingual signage project for a local senior center, a neighborhood vacancy map presented at a community board, a youth-led GridRewards enrollment drive, a short documentary with a revenue model, a small civic tech tool, a cooperative micro-business, a community fundraising campaign.
+Examples of possible projects: a pollinator garden in a pocket park, a bilingual signage project for a local senior center, a neighborhood vacancy map presented at a community board, a youth-led GridRewards enrollment drive, a short documentary with a revenue model, a small civic tech tool, a cooperative micro-business, a community fundraising campaign.
 The project comes from the builder, and we help scope it to something they can actually finish.

 What's the Good Standing badge?